rnurgaliyev/ipseek/README.md

 # ipseek

 This small server provides DDNS-like functionality to OpenStack VPNaaS IPsec site connections.
-You would find this useful if you want to build and IPsec Site-2-Site connection with a router, that does not have a static IP address.
+You would find this useful if you want to build an IPsec Site-2-Site connection with a router, that does not have a static IP address.

 IPsec peer ID and IP address are updated with the IP address, that is provided